FeroxGraxaim/imperial-metric-telegram-bot/README.md

 Then, it will ask you to put the generated token, paste it and then your BOT will be working!

 > [!TIP]
-> You can change the token anytime by running the program with the parameter `-u` or `--update-token`.
+> You can change the token anytime by running the program with `impmetbot -u` or `impmetbot --update-token` through Windows CMD or Linux teminal.
 Try `-h` or `--help`to see all the parse parameters avaliable.